spikelynch/lightshow/README.md

 from 0.2 to 0.5 look good to me.
 If you leave it off, it's equivalent to DECAY = 0 (ie a light goes dark as soon as its level drops)

+SCALE is a scaling factor, because the code isn't smart enough yet to adjust itself to the input levels.
+Higher values of SCALE will tell it to expect louder input: set it to lower levels if you're playing some quiet stuff and can't see anything.

 The -a flag sends an ASCII-art visualisation of the spectrum to the command line: it's useful for debugging if you haven't got the lights working yet.